-Once a year, we pick an awesome email (or maybe two) and publish it!
+Once a year, we (used to) pick an awesome email (or maybe two) and publish it!
 Why just once a year?
 We’re lazy.
 Plus, we don’t want to encourage you to be mean.

 P.S.
 You can send grocery lists and love and/or hate mail here: grocerylists.org/contact.